• Skip to primary navigation

 PIN THIS TO PINTEREST

-The Cricut Joy (a smaller alternative)
+The Cricut Joy (A Smaller Alternative)

 The Cricut Joy is the newest Cricut machine.
 It is also the lowest priced Cricut machine and a great starting point for someone looking to try out a Cricut machine.
 It is tiny and can be easily stored away in a drawer making it a great choice for smaller homes without a craft/office room.